 I had the good fortune to be raised on the coast, and have spent a good deal of my life beside, on, and in the sea.
-The incredible diversity of the marine environment has always fascinated me; I never tire of turning over stones and gazing into tide pools for hours, every one full of intriguing new creatures for my consideration.
+The incredible diversity of the marine environment has always fascinated me; I never tire of turning over stones and gazing into tide pools, every one full of intriguing creatures.

-But from toddlerhood, what has captivated me most are the lowest phyla.
-And of these, my decided favourite were the echinoderms.
-I loved sea cucumbers, sea urchins, and sand dollars, but most especially starfish, in all their myriad extraterrestrial forms.
+But what has captivated me most from toddlerhood are the lowest phyla.
+And of these, my decided favourite are the echinoderms.
+I love sea cucumbers, sea urchins, and sand dollars, but most especially starfish, in all their myriad extraterrestrial forms.

 At the risk of bathos, I believe they were my first Zen teachers.